-To set a default display and colors:
+Setting a default WGV state display and colors

-- 1. Select the Data and Colors to be displayed as your Default settings when opening files in the WGV, as described in "Changing colors" on page 160. - 2.
-Select View \rightarrow Save as default WGV State.
+- 1. Select the Data and Colors to be displayed as your Default settings when opening files in the WGV, as described in "Changing colors of the data points or line data" on page 162. - 2.
+Select View $\rightarrow$ Save as default WGV State.
 (Figure 154)